qiaoen17/tp/docs/UserGuide.md

 <p>

    <strong>Q</strong>: Can I type the date and time in a different format? <br>
-**A**: Unfortunately, the current version of SETA only accepts the date and time format of `YYYY-MM-DD HHmm`.
+   <strong>A</strong>: Unfortunately, the current version of SETA only accepts the date and time format of `YYYY-MM-DD HHmm`.
 However, there will be improvements made in the near future so that SETA can take in other date and time formats to better serve you.
 Please look forward to it!